TightShip/writeup-docs/webhooks/index.md

     }
 }
 ```
-### Responce placeholders
+### Response placeholders
-You can add special placeholders in your response message.
+You can use variable placeholders in your response message.
 The system will replace them into their real values.

 | Name | Description |
 | -- | -- |